-CEO, Partner, Certified Specialist – Estate, Trust, and Probate Law CunninghamLegal
+Partner, Certified Specialist – Estate, Trust, and Probate Law at CunninghamLegal

-As a second-generation California attorney now in his third decade of practice, Jim Cunningham and the firm he founded have helped thousands of families and individuals plan their estates—and preserve their legacies.
-Certified by the State Bar of California’s Board of Specialization as a Specialist in Estate Planning, Trust, and Probate Law, Jim holds a Bachelor of Arts in History from the University of California at Santa Cruz and a Juris Doctor from Whittier College of Law.
+Jim Cunningham is a second-generation California attorney in his third decade of practice.
+Jim and the firm he founded have helped thousands of families and individuals plan their estates—and preserve their legacies.
+Certified by the State Bar of California’s Board of Specialization as a Specialist in Estate Planning, Trust, and Probate Law, Jim holds a Bachelor of Arts in History from the University of California at Santa Cruz (Honors in the Major) and a Juris Doctor from Whittier College of Law.

 A good attorney will de-escalate and resolve issues so they don’t drive families apart.

-His many professional memberships include the California State Bar, Ventura County Bar Association, El Dorado County Bar Association, Capitol City Trial Lawyers Association, National Academy of Elder Law Attorneys (NAELA), Vistage International, WealthCounsel, and the California Advocates for Nursing Care Reform (CANHR).
+His many professional memberships include the California State Bar, Marin County Bar Association, Vistage International, WealthCounsel, California Advocates for Nursing Care Reform (CANHR), and ProVisors.

-He’s also a member of the Aircraft Owners and Pilots Association (AOPA).
-A third-generation pilot, he says he’s the only one of the pilots in his family never to have crashed a plane–certainly an important distinction.
+As a third-generation pilot, he says he’s the only one of the pilots in his family never to have crashed a plane–certainly an important distinction.

 Estate Planning: Far More than Writing Up Wills

 Although it’s a highly specialized discipline, the field of estate law casts a pretty wide net, requiring attorneys with a vast expanse of skills.
-In addition to estates, Jim also specializes in elder law, special needs planning, and Medi-Cal/VA benefits.
 “Estate Planning often goes beyond even these issues to business planning, asset protection, and much more.”
 Jim frequently helps family-owned businesses, from retail to ranchers, plan for their future.
-As a licensed broker, Jim personally handles complex private real estate transactions between siblings, landlords to tenants, and the like.
+As a licensed broker, Jim handles complex private real estate transactions between siblings, landlords to tenants, and the like.